DevOps Engineer

 Foundation: Linux, Git, and Networking

-Master Linux command line: file management, permissions, processes, and shell configuration.
-Learn Git for version control — branching, merging, and collaboration workflows.
-Understand networking basics: TCP/IP, DNS, HTTP, and how data moves across networks.
-Write your first Bash scripts for automating simple tasks.
+Master Linux command line: file management, permissions, processes.
+Learn Git for version control and networking basics (TCP/IP, DNS, HTTP).
+Write first Bash scripts for task automation.

 Months 4–7